 Note that expenses such as groceries, utilities and gas generally don’t factor into your DTI ratio, so you’ll want to leave those out when making your calculations.

-Let’s crunch some hypothetical numbers to see how Fannie Mae’s new DTI ratio limit may affect you.
+Let’s crunch some hypothetical numbers to see how Fannie Mae’s higher DTI ratio limit may affect you.
 In the example below, we assume your monthly gross income is $5,000 and your total monthly debt is $2,250:

 |Monthly gross income: $5,000|